imrafaelmerino/vertx-effect/docs/README.md

     - DEPLOYED_VERTICLE
     - UNDEPLOYED_VERTICLE
-    - SENT_MESSAGE: a message is sent to a Verticle
+    - SENT_MESSAGE: a message is sent to a verticle
-    - RECEIVED_MESSAGE: a Verticle received a message
+    - RECEIVED_MESSAGE: a verticle received a message
-    - REPLIED_RESP : a Verticle replied with a message
+    - REPLIED_RESP : a verticle replied with a message
-    - REPLIED_FAILURE: a Verticle replied with an error
+    - REPLIED_FAILURE: a verticle replied with an error
-    - RECEIVED_RESP: a response is received from a Verticle
+    - RECEIVED_RESP: a response is received from a verticle
-    - RECEIVED_FAILURE: an error is received from a Verticle
+    - RECEIVED_FAILURE: an error is received from a verticle
     - INTERNAL_ERROR_XXX: go to github and open and issue.

 A real example from the previous example where we filter and trim the strings of